espressif/esp-idf/docs/en/get-started/index.rst

 While this environment variable is still set, the ESP-IDF Tools Installer and the command line installer will prefer the Espressif download server.

+..
+Once the ESP-IDF Tools Installer binary is updated to include the checkbox, the above can be rewritten to refer to it

 Linux and macOS
 ---------------